lsst-sqre/sqr-009/index.rst

     - Ability to navigate through the list of visits
     - Ability to display QA plots at the visit level
     - Ability to select a ccd and display QA plots at the ccd level
-    - Model metrics tables of the QA database
+    - Model metrics tables in the Django ORM layer
     - Ability to display metrics at ccd and visit levels

 Phase 3: Adding support to multiple runs